History, Heritage, and Culture

-The Blackfoot tribes have referred to the Continental Divide as the “Backbone of the World”.
+The Niitsitapi (Blackfeet) people have referred to the Continental Divide as the “Backbone of the World”.
 For nearly 1,000 miles the rugged Great Divide twists from Yellowstone north to the Canadian border in Glacier National Park.
-Along the northern section, you can still see ancient travois trails, walk in the steps of Lewis and Clark or follow fresh tracks of grizzly, wolverine and mountain goat.
+Along the northern section, you can still see ancient travois trails, walk in the steps of Lewis and Clark or follow fresh tracks of grizzly, wolverine, and mountain goat.

 In 1978, Congress designated the Continental Divide National Scenic Trail (CDNST) for hiking, horseback riding, quiet recreation and conservation of natural, cultural and historic resources.
-The ultimate goal is to connect a trail from Mexico to Canada for 3,100 miles along the spine of the Rocky Mountains.
+The goal is to connect a 3,100-mile trail from Mexico to Canada along the spine of the Rocky Mountains.
 The CDT navigates dramatically diverse ecosystems through mountain meadows, granite peaks and high-desert surroundings.
-These are special landscapes that host the starting point for our water systems (to the Pacific and Atlantic), are uniquely critical for wildlife and equally important to preserve the western heritage of the people that live here.
+These are special landscapes that host the starting point for our water systems to the Pacific and Atlantic, are uniquely critical for wildlife, and equally important to preserve the western heritage of the people who live here.

-Considering these "gaps", the CDT is only 75% complete at the moment.
-While the trail grows closer to the completion status, it should be noted that the last pieces are the most difficut to connect.
+Considering these gaps, the CDT is currently only 75% complete.
+While the trail grows closer to the completion status, the final pieces are the most difficut to connect.
 The toughest, most challenging hurdles are left to overcome.